Weiprecht/DDS-MidtermProject/README.md

 1. Beers.CSV contains beer data
 2. Breweries.csv contains breweries' data
-3. Codebook for beers and breweries is the codebook with variable information
+3. The codebook for beers and breweries is the codebook with variable information
 4. mid_term_project_code final.Rmd is the R markdown file for the project
 5. mid_term_project_code-final.html is the knitted R markdown file
-6. us_locations_data.csv, uscities.csv, ConsumptionByState.csv are additional files used in enhancing our analysis
+6. us_locations_data.csv, uscities.csv, and ConsumptionByState.csv are additional files used in enhancing our analysis